tormi/WunderWay/working-at-wunderkraut/health-and-safety/work-comfortably/home-office-assessment.md

 ## One carrot: The essentials

-* An internet connection above 2.6mbps up and 2.6mbps down.
+* An internet connection at least 1mbps up and 1mbps down.
 [Take a speed test](http://www.speedtest.net/)
-  * Fix this by upgrading your broadband. this is not expensable for tax reasons, but you can negotiate a pay rise to offset the costs of the upgrade.
+  * Fix this by upgrading your broadband. this is not expensable for tax reasons, but is already factored into your salary.
 * A chair and desk that meet minimum health requirements: [![Office ergonomics](/public/images/stretching-wellness-exercises/office-ergonomic-workstation-diagrams.gif)](/public/images/office-ergonomic-workstation-diagrams.gif) [![Body mechanics](/public/images/stretching-wellness-exercises/body-mechanics.png)](/public/images/body-mechanics.png)

 Fix this by buying an adjustable chair and desk that fit your proportions.
-See [How to choose an ergonomic chair](http://www.wikihow.com/Choose-an-Ergonomic-Office-Chair).
+See [How to choose an ergonomic chair](http://www.wikihow.com/Choose-an-Ergonomic-Office-Chair) and [our recommended equipment.](/working-at-wunderkraut/health-and-safety/work-comfortably/recommended-equipment/)

 ## Two carrots: Productivity